 I have read and understood the rules of entry.

-The UK OSPAs are supported by a number of leading organisations and groups.
-Click here to see who they are.
+The UK OSPAs are supported by many leading associations/groups and media partners.